6 favourite perennial flowers that bloom all summer

 Of course, we all want what Tom Brown of West Dean Gardens calls ‘the firework plants’.
 These are the showy, high impact flowers that attract attention and make a border memorable.
 They include tulips, the irises, the alliums and gladioli…(See more of Tom’s advice in how to create stunning borders.)

 But they blaze brightly and are then over.
 If you back them up with perennial flowers that go on and on, you’ll achieve a border that always looks good, even between ‘firework’ displays.
+So I visited Doddington Place Gardens, which was short-listed for Historic House Garden of the Year 2021.

 Although it’s a much-loved private garden, it’s also open to the public for two days a week from April to October.
 So the borders have to look good all summer.